-Mainstream science teaches the supernatural premise that something can come from nothing, and that no force or cause (cause and effect) is required for the self-creation of the universe, and the self-creation, self-assembly, and self-organization of all life.
+Mainstream science trusts in the supernatural belief that something can come from nothing and that no force or cause (other than ‘Nature’) is required for the self-creation of the universe, and the self-creation, self-assembly, and self-organization of all life.

-- “The Big Bang could’ve occurred as a result of just the laws of physics being there,” said astrophysicist Alex Filippenko of the University of California, Berkeley.
-“With the laws of physics, you can get universes …
+“The Big Bang could’ve occurred as a result of just the laws of physics being there,” said astrophysicist Alex Filippenko of the University of California, Berkeley.”

 SETICon 2 Conference, Big Bang didn’t need God to start universe, researchers say, June 24, 2012, Space.com.